Stocks shake off a wobbly start, end higher on Wall Street - NewsBreak

 Stocks shake off a wobbly start, end higher on Wall Street

-Technology and health care companies led a broad rally on Wall Street Tuesday that helped stocks overcome a wobbly start and recoup their losses from a day earlier.
+Stocks on Wall Street shook off a sluggish start and turned broadly higher Tuesday, on pace to more than make up their losses from a modest pullback a day earlier.

-The S&P 500 rose 0.8% after having been down 0.3% in the early going.
-The gain inched the benchmark index to an all-time high, eclipsing the record it set early last week.

-Banks, industrial companies and energy stocks also helped push the S&P 500 higher.
-Communications companies were the only laggard.
-Treasury yields were mixed.

-Investors weighed another large swath of company earnings reports Tuesday, including quarterly snapshots from Ralph Lauren and Clorox.
-While earnings have been strong, Wall Street remains cautious over COVID-19 and its potential impact on a still recovering economy amid the spread of the highly contagious delta variant.
+Investors weighed another large swath of company earnings reports, including quarterly snapshots from Ralph Lauren and Clorox.
+While earnings have been strong, Wall Street remains cautious over COVID-19 and its potential impact on a still recovering economy amid the spread of the more contagious delta variant.

+The S&P 500 was up 0.8% as of 3:35 p.m.
+Eastern after a mostly listless morning.
+The benchmark index was within striking distance of eclipsing the all-time high it set early last week.

 “We may still deal with the lingering residual effects of the pandemic,” Pride said.
 “You’ve probably got a period of time where the economy has to restitch itself back together.”